OpenDocCN/geeksforgeeks-c-cpp-zh/docs/unordered_map-erase-in-c-stl.md

     // erase by range
     cout << "After erasing by Range : \n";
     auto it = um.begin();
-    it++; // Returns iterator pointing to second element um.erase(it, um.end());
+    it++ ; // Returns iterator pointing to second element um.erase(it, um.end());
     for (auto p : um)
         cout << p.first << "==>" << p.second << "\n";